DrMueller/Angular2Template/Docs/KnownIssues.md

 There are several possibilites to work with TypeScript: It's dependency can get obtained via NuGet, global installation or NuGet.

 ## Gulp
 The gulp-typescript compilers mostly use the latest stable build.
-The module can be specified manually in order to assure the local typescript-version is taken.
+The module can be specified manually in order to assure the local typescript-version is taken. <br />
 See the gulpfile for an example.

 ## VS 2015
 There is a bug, which leaves the PATH-Variable on the older TS-Version.
-This needs to be changed manually.
+This needs to be changed manually. <br />
 Interesting enough, the VS2015-Window shows a different TS-version than the tsc-v command.